JaCoby Stevens

-JaCoby Stevens (born June 19, 1998) is an American football American football linebacker who is a free agent.
-He played college football at LSU.
+JaCoby Stevens (born June 19, 1998) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the LSU Tigers, where he is now a recruiting specialist.

-Early life and high school
+Early life

-Stevens grew up in Murfreesboro, Tennessee and attended The Ensworth School before transferring to Oakland High School after his freshman year.
+Stevens grew up in Murfreesboro, Tennessee, and attended The Ensworth School before transferring to Oakland High School after his freshman year.
 Stevens played both wide receiver and defensive back for Oakland and was also a member of the basketball team.
 As a junior, he recorded 84 tackles, 8.5 tackles for loss, six interceptions, two fumbles recovered and scored two defensive touchdowns on defense and caught 32 passes for 806 yards with 11 touchdowns and had three rushing touchdowns on offense.
 As a senior, he recorded 61 tackles with 9 interceptions on defense with 34 receptions for 689 yards and 12 touchdowns on offense and was named Tennessee's Mr. Football.
-Stevens was rated a five-star recruit and initially committed to play college football at LSU over offers from Tennessee, Alabama, Auburn and Georgia.
+Stevens was rated a five-star recruit and initially committed to play college football for the LSU Tigers over offers from Tennessee, Alabama, Auburn and Georgia.
 He decommitted during his senior season after the team fired head coach Les Miles, but ultimately re-committed.